Please

 Students

-bottom row, from left, Caroline Shaw, Jack Bucca, Dylan Goldman, Jordan
+Shaw, Jack Bucca, Dylan Goldman, Jordan

-Evan Huang, Joe Sandolo, Erica Palumbo, Mariclaire Fraboni, Mary Ellen
+Joe Sandolo, Erica Palumbo, Mariclaire Fraboni, Mary Ellen

-Costello, Mark Weinstein, John Murray, Erika Lelievre (adviser).
+Costello, Mark Weinstein, John Murray; Erika Lelievre (adviser).

 Alternative